sanctuarycomputer/studio/MANUAL/docs/master/02-how-we-work/05-getting-paid.md

 The longer you've been at Sanctuary, the deeper the grooves of your effect on our group dynamic and mindshare.
 Everyone at Sanctuary earns one (1x) profit share unit per month, capped at four years worth (or 48).

-We believe this is far more valuable than equity - Sanctuary Computer is just a bunch of desks & monitors in a room.
+We believe this is far more valuable than equity - Sanctuary Computer is just a bunch of desks and monitors in a room.
 What's really valuable is our ability to generate profit year over year, so that's what we distribute to our team.

 Read more about our profit share [here](https://medium.com/sanctuary-computer-inc/why-and-how-we-share-profit-fba9643d5623), and test it out in our [interactive profit calculator](http://profit.sanctuary.computer/)!

 ## Salary Cap

 Secondly, we have a salary cap of `$90,000 USD`.
-Even the most senior developers here won't make higher that the salary cap (yes, including Hugh).
+Even the most senior developers here won't make higher than the salary cap (yes, including Hugh).

 Your starting salary will fall somewhere below the cap, based on how experienced, autonomous and reliable you are.